guacsec/trustify-scale-testing/README.md

   "disable_me": null,
 }
 ```

+The repository has a default file (`empty.json5`), disabling all such tests.

 If the scenario file is not being provided, the scale tests will try to auto-evaluate candidate documents.
 However, this
 is not reproducible, and should only be used for local testing.